 Acoustic pianos, like their guitar counterparts, are organic instruments subject to a number of unique conditions.
 Every piano has its own character and tone to begin with, further affected by the room, the mics, mic placement and of course, the player.
 Few instruments cover as wide a range of frequencies and overtones as the piano, which can be both a blessing and a curse.
 What you do with regard to EQ depends largely on the song – a dense part with close-clustered chords is probably best treated with subtractive EQ, while a spare, melodic passage might benefit from a bit of boost in the upper mids.

 Keyboards are a whole other issue, and could easily be the subject of an entire article alone.
 Synths cover such a wide range of sounds, it’s impossible to generalize about what will work on any given patch.
 For the most part, you’re quite literally playing it by ear.

 Listen Before You Look

 I’ll close with the same point I opened with: take this and all advice as nothing more than suggestions.
 There are no hard and fast rules except one: use your ears.
 If it sounds wrong, it probably is.
 So close your eyes and listen.
 Adjust your EQ, close your eyes and listen again.
 Don’t just solo the track, either – listen to your changes in the context of the whole mix.

 Especially in today’s DAW-oriented world, we all have a tendency to stare at the screen.
 But it’s important not to depend on spectrum analyzers and meters instead of listening.
 Try out these suggestions, but then try something totally different.
-Innovate - don’t blindly follow.
-Every song is unique, every instrument and room is different, and every artist and song is unique.
+Innovate – don’t blindly follow.
+Every song is unique, every instrument and room is different, and every artist and song is distinctive.